BinaryIgor/Eventsql/README.md

 * join, aka streams
 * increase code coverage
 * JavaDocs
-* Support schemas init in registry - why require schemas from users, always the same?
+* Support schemas init in registry - why require schemas from users, if it is always the same?
 * Sharded version for endless scalability